 Your logo needs the scalability factor.
 It needs to be small enough to fit snugly on your custom Letterheads, and large enough to be an eye-catching feature on your Banners.
 As vector images use mathematical equations rather than pixels, they are perfect for your logo design because you can resize the image as much as you like and won’t lose quality.
 Check out this website to see some amazing vector logo designs to inspire your own!

 The best way of determining whether your logo design is versatile is making sure it looks impressive in black and white.
 There are going to be situations where your logo is printed without colour – in ‘offline’ locations like newspapers or receipts, for example.
 The trick to creating a versatile logo, therefore, is to start in black and white and then add colour.
 Also, if you plan on having promotional merch, like pens, it’s common to have the logo printed in a single colour because of how these are produced.

 Try a Bespoke Font

 If you have a unique name, why not create a text logo (known as a ‘wordmark’) with a distinctive, bespoke font?
 Your font choice should reflect your brand values, signal your promise to the customer and should appeal to your target audience.
 For example, The Walt Disney Company font is informal and fun – it also creates an emotional connection with the customer as it’s a stylised version of founder Walt Disney’s signature.
 A lot of designs feature fonts styled like other fonts, such as the one used for Google’s most recent logo which looks a lot like Futura but with some added little quirks to differentiate it.
-Here’s a great guide on how you can do this easily in Photoshop.

 Like Google, a lot of companies are choosing sans-serif fonts for their logo design as it’s an easy-to-read typeface on small screens – like mobile phone and tablet screens – so keep this in mind when designing your own.